Syndecan-4

 Syndecan-4 is a protein that in humans is encoded by the SDC4 gene.
 Syndecan-4 is one of the four vertebrate syndecans and has a molecular weight of ~20 kDa.

+Structure

 Syndecans are the best-characterized plasma membrane proteoglycans.
 Their intracellular domain of membrane-spanning core protein interacts with actin cytoskeleton and signaling molecules in the cell cortex.
 Syndecans are normally found on the cell surface of fibroblasts and epithelial cells.
 Syndecans interact with fibronectin on the cell surface, cytoskeletal and signaling proteins inside the cell to modulate the function of integrin in cell-matrix adhesion.
 Also, syndecans bind to FGFs and bring them to the FGF receptor on the same cell.
 As a co-receptor or regulator, mutated certain proteoglycans could cause severe developmental defects, like disordered distribution or inactivation of signaling molecules.